antonioribeiro/firewall/readme.md

 * Whitelist your development machine using a dynamic DNS host name.
 * Done using middleware, so you can protect/unprotect groups of routes.
 * All features are available for hosts, IP addresses, ranges of IP addresses and whole countries.
-* Super fast, less than 10ms increase in each request
+* Super fast, less than 10ms increase in each request.
+* Highly configurable;

 ## Concepts